arpa2/tlspool/doc/identities.rst

 The TLS Pool deliberately does not distinguish client and server identities.
 The initiative of communication is a mechanistic matter, but should not be material to identity handling, other than for access control.
-Not all parties that we access may have access to us, but that does not mean that the identities would change.
+Not all parties that we access may have access to us, but that does not mean that their identities should change because of that.

 The distinction between a client and server is now strictly a matter of who takes the initiative to communicate.
 This makes TLS more consistent with